Disney Channel (Latin America): History

-On July 28, 2014, Disney Channel rebranded its graphical package with the new graphical branding Glass unveiled in Germany on January 17, 2014, and in the US on May 23, 2014.
+On July 28, 2014, Disney Channel rebranded its graphical package with the graphical branding Glass first used in Germany on January 17, 2014, and in the US on May 23, 2014.

-In 2016, Disney Channel HD turns into an independent channel with its own schedules, with promos now using three time zones (Mexico, Colombia and Argentina times).
+In 2016, Disney Channel HD became an independent channel with its own schedules, with promos now using three time zones (Mexico, Colombia and Argentina times).

-On June 9, 2017, the channel rebranded its graphic identity, with a very characteristic design of the communities united by social media, three months after the US version.
+On June 9, 2017, the channel rebranded its graphic identity, with a characteristic design of the communities united by social media, three months after it was introduced in the US.

 On July 29, 2019, the channel rebranded its opening graphics, similar to those of the US version, but the promos remained in the previous style.
 In the same year, all feeds launch their HD simulcasts, with the original HD channel turning into a high-definition simulcast of the Central feed again.

-On October 30, 2020, exactly fifteen months after the previous rebrand, the channel rebranded its graphics and typography with the graphical branding Geometric Shapes, disengaging from the US version, which has a more minimalist and striking graphical branding designed by Flopicco and features a new announcer.
-The on-screen logo was even smaller and haved a variant with a black background.
+On October 30, 2020, fifteen months after the previous rebrand, the channel rebranded its graphics and typography with the graphical branding Geometric Shapes, disengaging from the US version, which had a more minimalist graphical branding designed by Flopicco and featured a new announcer.
+The on-screen logo was even smaller and had a variant with a black background.

-On April 1, 2022, its sister channel Disney XD was shut down in the region; as well as Disney Jr. in Brazil, due to the company's restructuring policy.

 On December 2, 2024, The Walt Disney Company announced that Disney Channel would end in Brazil along with its sister channels (except for its ESPN channels) on February 28, 2025.
-In Hispanic America, the channel will continue to operate like Disney Jr. since its closure of operations in Brazil in 2022, because in Hispanic America the channel it is one of the most popular on pay TV (for example, in Mexico it is the leader in audience), that added to the facts that Hispanic America has a high penetration of pay TV and the Hispanic American market being less reliant on cord-cutting than Brazil, following the example of the Portuguese channel which will continue to operate despite the closure of the Spanish channel.
+In Hispanic America, the channel will continue to operate (along with its sister channel Disney Jr. which had also closed in Brazil on April 1, 2022) as it is one of the most popular pay TV channels in Mexico and in all Hispanic America, that added to the facts that the Hispanic American market having a high penetration of pay TV and is less reliant on cord-cutting than Brazil.

-On August 6, 2025, the channel rebranded its logo, typography and graphic identity with the new graphical branding Reflections designed by MAKinÉ Studios and Claus Studios, six months after the US version.
+On August 6, 2025, the channel rebranded its logo, typography and graphic identity with the graphical branding Reflections designed by MAKinÉ Studios and Claus Studios, six months after the US version.
 The new brand opts for a modern and minimalist design similar to the graphical branding Signature Strokes used on Disney Channel EMEA, with a gradient color palette of blue and pink/purple.
 In addition, the on-screen logo it became a large size again, and the new logo removes the Mickey Mouse ears from the letter I.